Why We Eat Healthy Fats

 Breakfast: Boxed cereal with pasteurized (probably UHT) milk and/or toast with spreadable “low fat” margerine

-Lunch: A sandwich with crisps (or Americans know them, potato chips)
+Lunch: A sandwich with crisps (or as Americans know them, potato chips)

 Dinner: Pasta with ready made pasta sauce and maybe some ice-cream for dessert.